angular/angular/aio/content/guide/component-styles.md

 ### Style files in component metadata

-You can load styles from external CSS files by adding a `styleUrls` property to a component's `@Component` decorator:
+Load styles from external CSS files by adding a `styleUrls` property to a component's `@Component` decorator:

 <code-tabs>